apocalyptech/bl3-cli-saveedit/README.md

  - Added `--unlock cubepuzzle` to reset the Eridian Cube puzzle in Desolation's Edge
  - Added `--clear-takedowns` to get rid of the Takedown mission-pickup notifications for chars you never intend to do Takedowns with.
+ - Item name processing will now recognize the specific legendary artifact balances added by the Maliwan Takedown update (they're functionally identical to the world- drop versions)
  - Updated `bl3-process-archive-saves` to wipe out Guardian Rank entirely

 **v1.6.2** - June 18, 2020